GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 |Second|`preRegistration()`|True/False|
 |Third|`postRegistration()`|True/False|

 First oxTrust executes the `initRegistration` method to do an initial user entry update.
-The `preRegistration` method is called before storing the user entry in LDAP.
+The `preRegistration` method is called before storing the user entry in the database.
 Hence in this script it is possible to validate the user entry.
-The `postRegistration` method is called after successfully storing the user entry in LDAP.
+The `postRegistration` method is called after successfully storing the user entry in the database.
 In this method, for example, the script can send an e-mail or send notifications to other organization systems about the new user entry.

 - [Sample User Registration Script](./sample-user-registration-script.py)